sardap/Capstone-2019-Data-Sharing/src/policy_token_gateway/README.md

    1. Returns success with a token
    2. Returns failure with an invalid token
 3. State persistance
+   1. When using the Docker compose file to test, uncomment the /#volumes section to restore persistance

 All testing procedures documented below assume testing is done locally using the Docker Compose yml file in this directory.
 This component depends on a remote database to query broker APIs.